anger-man/unsupervised-depth-estimation/README.md

 ```
 ## Data preparation

-RGB images should be given in .jpg-format with dimension **dxdx3**, where the allowed values for spatial resolution **d** are defined in the configuration file.
+RGB images should be given in .jpg-format with dimension **dxdx3**, where the possible values for spatial resolution **d** are multiples of 64 (at least 256).
 Depth images must be given in .npy-format with dimension **dxdx1**.
 The evaluation folder should contain some paired samples, where an RGB image is linked by an unique index with its depth counterpart.

 ```
 ./path_to_project_folder/